4 Ways to Grow Sweeter Tomatoes (Number One is Best)

 Should You Perform a Soil Test Before Feeding Tomatoes?

-If you plan to grow tomatoes in large quantities or in the entire garden, then performing a soil test will give you the right idea about the nutrients present in the soil.
+If you plan to grow tomatoes in large quantities or in a big patch in your garden, then performing a soil test will give you the right idea about the nutrients present in the soil.
 You can then add phosphorus or other minerals accordingly to boost growth and sweetness.

 If growing extensively and you apply fertilizer without examining your soil, it may cause an asymmetry of nutrients in the entire crop.
 We have a great article on how to do soil tests easily at home here.
 Also, there are many soil NPK testing kits available in the market or online; you can try them to find out the deficiency.